 “Trust myself?
-I did that and still got fucked on the bar”
+I did that and still got fucked on the bar exam”

-I’m not telling you to predict your own subjects or write essays the way they worked back in law school or rely on your future self to bullshit the essays based on rules you familiarized yourself with.
+I’m not telling you to predict subjects, write essays the way they worked back in law school, or rely on your future self to bullshit the exam.

-Did you know that the muscles pro golfers work on are actually their legs?
-Stable legs keep their aim true and far.
-No wonder they wear baggy pants.
+(Did you know that the muscles pro golfers work on are actually their legs?
+Stable foundations keep their aim true and far.
+No wonder they wear baggy pants.)